-Similar to the pro-saccade task, we observed that patients had more variable eye movement amplitudes, velocities, and latencies across trials (within-participant variability) compared to controls (Table 3).
+Similar to the pro-saccade task, we observed that patients had more variable eye movement amplitudes, velocities, and latencies across trials (within-participant variability) compared with controls (Table 3).
 We compared saccade kinematics for trials in which participants correctly performed the task (excluding trials with direction errors and changes of minds).
 As in the pro-saccade task, patients made slower saccades than controls (Table 2), but anti-saccades were overall of similar amplitude in both groups of participants (Fig. 4B).
-These findings indicate that hypometria might overall be less prevalent in a task that required more deliberation and triggered longer saccade latencies as compared to a visually-cued saccade task.
+These findings indicate that